LabNelson/rpi4-osdev/part1-bootstrapping/README.md

     // Jump to our main() routine in C (make sure it doesn't return)
 4:  bl      main
-    // In case it does return, halt the master core too b       1b
+    // In case it does return, halt the main core too b       1b
 ```